Chia-Network/chia-blockchain/INSTALL.md

 `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` and then
 `Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform`.
 This usually requires a reboot.
-Once that is complete, install Ubuntu 18.04 LTS from the Microsoft Store.
+Once that is complete, install Ubuntu 18.04 LTS from the Microsoft Store and run it.
+Then follow the steps below.
 ```bash
 # add-apt-repository
 sudo apt install software-properties-common -y